 - Good sleep hygiene for quality sleeping hours

-If you love to organize events, host parties, and being social, then this could be your way to celebrate your retirement.
+If you love to organize events, host parties, and be social, then this could be your way to celebrate your retirement.

 Enjoy your first days in retirement by renting a boat.
 Go for a spin on a beautiful lake, go snorkeling in the ocean or try out waterskiing for the first time.
 Nothing beats the feeling of being on the water, enjoying the sun and all that nature has to offer.